 Contract analysis and contract summary sound similar, but they are entirely separate processes.

-Contract analysis is used to track information, progress or KPIs within a contract, throughout the contract lifecycle.
-The contract analysis process is used to provide businesses with a deeper understanding of what's working and what isn’t at each stage of the contract lifecycle, allowing them to make better informed business-related decisions.
+.
+The contract analysis process gives businesses a deeper understanding of what's working and what isn’t at each stage of the contract lifecycle, allowing them to make better-informed business-related decisions.

-A contract summary, however, is usually either a one-page outline or a brief summary of a contract that is used to highlight the key contractual information.
+A contract summary, however, is usually either a one-page outline or a summary of a contract that is used to highlight critical contractual information.
 A contract summary acts as a window into a contract, providing an easy-to-read format of key information.
 And that’s Summize’s ultimate guide to contract summaries!